Rachel Notley not sure she'll vote NDP in federal election | CBC News

 "I think Jason Kenney is unrealistic about the fact that he doesn't have to take climate change seriously.
 And I think that Jagmeet Singh is unrealistic about the need for all Canadians to have economic security and the kind of economic security that Alberta provides to all Canadians, not just to Albertans."

-Notley said pitting economic security against combatting climate change is a failure, and politicians need to commit to both.
+Notley said pitting economic security against combating climate change is a failure, and politicians need to commit to both.

 When asked whether Singh's position would impact the way she votes, Notley was non-committal.